robbeykaaso/rea3/docs/qml-ui/basic/gridder0.md

 * an automatic grid component for qml

 # Attribute
-* name: a grid name and also the prefix of its item name, the item name is `name + "_gridder" + index`
+* name: QString: a grid name and also the prefix of its item name, the item name is `name + "_gridder" + index`
-* com: the component of the grid item, it must have `width`, `height` and `name` attributes
+* com: Component: the component of the grid item, it must have `width`, `height` and `name` attributes
-* size: the grid size. if it is integer, the layout will be automatically calculated. else if it is an array, the layout will be specified by the size
+* size: int or QJsonArray: the grid size. if it is integer, the layout will be automatically calculated. else if it is an array, the layout will be specified by the size
 _sample_:
 ```
 Gridder{